puskarpeter/frinxio.github.io/frinx-uniresource/developer-guide/readme.md

 ## Dependency on symphony

 !!!warning
-UniResource currently depends on a project called symphony.
+Resource Manager currently depends on a project called symphony.
 !!!

-This project is not publicly accessible and without access to it, UniResource cannot be built.
+This project is not publicly accessible and without access to it, Resource Manager cannot be built.
 In that case, use pre built docker images from dockerhub.

 ## Folder structure